mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

   0 = No missions will spawn
   1-n = Max amount of missions.
   -1 = Missions amount depends on the size of the map and countMul.
+The
-The Mission count = (mapsize in meters / 1000) * countMul.
+    Mission count = (mapsize in meters / 1000) * countMul.
     Example: 12km x 12km map with countMul 0.5 -> 12*0.5 = 6 missions
 float countMul : Multiplier for mission count.
-Only used is count = -1 int activeTime : (seconds) Time to keep the mission active.
+Only used if count = -1 int activeTime : (seconds) Time to keep the mission active.
 For static this should be high. array<int> missionTypeArray : List mission types that spawn randomly.
 (DC_EMissionType) 0 = NONE       : Not used anywhere.
 The rest are names of the mission types.